An Approach to Application Modernization: Discovery and Assessment Phase

 - b) RTO (Return Time Objective)

-- c) Residency requirements for backup.
+- c) Residency requirements for backup. - What are the DR requirements?

 - a) Vital